gitextensions/GitExtensionsDoc/source/settings.rst

       :id: git-cmd

       Needed for Git Extensions to run Git commands.
-Set the full command used to run git ("Git for Windows" or Cygwin).
+Set the full command used to run git ("Git for Windows").
 Use the ``Browse`` button to find the executable on your file system.
+(Cygwin Git may work but is not officially supported.)

     .. setting:: Path to Linux tools (sh).
       :id: sh-path